GiorgiKumelashvili/typescript-react-dependency-injection/README.md

-# React app with multiple di examples
+# React app with multiple DI examples

 This project uses inversify as dependency injection library and contains multiple examples of of how to use inversify.js with [react](https://github.com/facebook/create-react-app) and [mobx](https://github.com/mobxjs/mobx)